HRH Princess Basmah bint Saud bin Abdulaziz Al Saud

 Humanitarian and Research Institutions

 During her residency in Britain, from 2011 to 2014, and after a period of research and strategic studies into humanitarian problems and concerns, HRH launched the Fourth Way Law.
 The Fourth Way Law received official accreditation from the EU Parliament in 2014 as an alternative constitution able to succeed in the twenty-first century.
+It was also registered in the Congress Library in 2015 and in the Al-Fahd Library in 2016.
 This came after visits to Africa, Europe, Asia and America to make the initiative more realistic and applicable to reality.
 This constitution aims to fight the causes of poverty, the roots of tension and division, and to address global public laws.
 It is designed to evolve and keep up with modern developments.
 It incorporates legislation on social communication, which will be effective across the globe.
 It facilitates the way towards human development, taking a leading role in the movement for change and creating the appropriate conditions to improve opportunities and distribute them fairly, enabling us to come out of the crisis that has shaken the world since the beginning of the twenty first century.

 During her time in London, Her Royal Highness established a global humanitarian foundation, The Lanterns, which brings together the most important international figures from each intellectual, social, economic and scientific field and acts as a platform for global relationships, serving humanity and addressing the major issues of today.
 Through the Lanterns, Global United Research and Analysis (GURA) was founded, a research centre specialising in developing long-term solutions and strategies for businesses and institutions in both the public and private sectors, and providing global connectivity in the business, tourism, antiquities and heritage sectors.

 In 2013, Her Royal Highness concentrated her efforts on humanitarian activities.
-HRH visited several locations in the Middle East such as Syrian refugee camps in Jordan and Lebanon, shedding light on the lives of the Syrian refugees and helping to find solutions to their crises.
+HRH visited several locations in the Middle East such as Syrian refugee camps in Jordan, Lebanon and Africa, shedding light on the lives of the Syrian refugees and helping to find solutions to their crises.

 In the Arab and International Communities